Great web sites, books, and movies for better body image! Learn more about media, self-esteem, and general girl power.

 (buy any of these using the Amazon links, and About-Face will get some of the sale!)

-A $6 million box office theatrical run followed awards and acclaim at the Sundance Film Festival.
 Should Ana leave home, go to college and experience life?
 Or stay home, get married, and keep working in her sister's struggling garment factory?
 It may seem like an easy decision, but for 18 year-old Ana, every choice she makes this summer will change her life.
-Right now, she may be making clothes for less shapely women.
-But Ana is about to discover that real women take chances, have flaws, embrace life, and above all have curves!
+At home, she is bound to a mother who wants her to become someone she's not.
+But at school, she's encouraged by a teacher who sees her potential, and adores by a boyfriend who loves her for who she is.
+Right now, Ana may be making clothes for less shapely women.
+But she's about to discover that real women take chances, have flaws, embrace life, and above all, have curves!]]>

 Don't believe everything you read.